-You may also be able to file a DoorDash accident claim for No-Fault benefits to pay for medical bills and replace lost income.
+You may also be able to file a DoorDash accident claim for Michigan No-Fault benefits to pay for medical bills and replace lost income.

-Liability for DoorDash accident claims
+Liability for DoorDash accident claims in Michigan

-An at-fault DoorDash driver is going to be liable for paying compensation, benefits or damages that are owed to victims of crashes resulting in DoorDash accident claims.
+In Michigan, an at-fault DoorDash driver is going to be liable for paying compensation, benefits or damages that are owed to victims of crashes resulting in DoorDash accident claims.
 Liability payments will largely be paid from the driver’s own liability insurance coverage.

 DoorDash may also be liable along with the driver under the “respondeat superior” doctrine which makes an employer liable for its employee’s negligence that occurs within the scope of the employee’s employment if the driver was a DoorDash employee rather than an independent contractor.

-DoorDash accident compensation
+DoorDash accident compensation in Michigan

-A person injured in a DoorDash accident may be able to file a claim and sue the at-fault food delivery driver for pain and suffering compensation as well as “excess” lost wages and medical bills, and other economic damages.
+A person injured in a DoorDash accident in Michigan may be able to file a claim and sue the at-fault food delivery driver for pain and suffering compensation as well as “excess” lost wages and medical bills, and other economic damages.

 Pain and suffering compensation will cover: (1) physical pain and suffering; (2) mental anguish; (3) fright and shock; (4) denial of social pleasure and enjoyments; (5) embarrassment, humiliation or mortification; and (6) shame, mental pain and anxiety.